vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/3-llm-memory-processing.md

 </div>

-### 🔍 Hands-on Exercises
+### 🔍 Hands-on Exercises - Context Windows

 1. Let's see why context window is so important.
-Send a simple `I need a Spanish tortilla recipe.` message to the model.
-And observe the response.
+Send a simple `I need a Spanish tortilla recipe.` message to the model and observe the response.

-2. But maybe you want to be more sophisticated and ask the model with a bit more details:
+2. But maybe you want to be more sophisticated and ask the model with a bit more details, so send this next and see what happens:

 ```
 I'm interested in learning how to make an authentic Spanish tortilla de patatas, also known as a Spanish omelette.
 Could you please provide a step-by-step recipe, including ingredients, preparation tips, and cooking techniques that reflect the traditional way it's made in Spain?